 - What is a work permit?
 Isn’t that the same as my visa?

 Certain visas require a second, associated document before the holder can legally be allowed to teach at Gaba.
-This work permit is issued separately from the visa and may require the Gaba’s endorsement when apply to the Immigration Bureau.
+This work permit is issued separately from the visa and may require Gaba’s endorsement when applying to the Immigration Bureau.
 Work permits often have set restrictions on the number of hours per week that the holder can work.
 For example, holders of Dependent visas require a work permit which allows a maximum of 28 hours of work a week.
 Please see visit the Ministry of Foreign Affairs for more information on work permits.